tuokri/DPPCMakeTemplate/README.md

 ---

-You can then select the desired CMake preset using the VS Code CMake tools GUI, or build manually from the VS Code terminal:
+You can then select the desired CMake preset using the VS Code CMake tools GUI, and build and run the code from the GUI,

+*OR*

+build manually from the VS Code terminal:

 ```sh
 cmake --list-presets          # List configure presets.